ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ```

 ## Create the contract using the abi and contract address
-Once the transaction receipt is received functions call can be made against the contract.
+Once the transaction receipt is received function calls can be made against the contract.
 ```python
     contract = w3.eth.contract(address=tx_receipt.contractAddress, abi=abi)
     contract.functions.guess(guess).call()